vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 ## Error: Expected values to be strictly equal

-This error happens at the end of the transfer.
-XO is checking exported VM disk integrity, to be sure we receive a valid VHD file (using the correct format, we check the header and footer of the received file).
-So this means the file we received was not complete (likely the transfer failed at some point from the dom0 and we managed to get only a partial part of the VHD/VM disk).
+This error occurs at the end of the transfer.
+XO checks the exported VM disk integrity, to ensure it's a valid VHD file (we check the VHD header as well as the footer of the received file).
+This error means the header and footage did not match, so the file is incomplete (likely the export from dom0 failed at some point and we only received a partial HD/VM disk).

 ## Error: the job is already running

-This means the same previous job is not finished when the new one started.
-This happens when you have backup job schedule too close to each other OR if you have long timeout/slow response in the current job, it will logically spend more time and might collide with the new schedule coming after.
-We consider this is an error to be sure you'll be notified that the planned schedule won't run this time because the previous one isn't finished.
+This means the same job is still running, typically from the last scheduled run.
+This happens when you have a backup job scheduled too often.
+It can also occur if you have a long timeout configured for the job, and a slow VM export or slow transfer to your remote.
+In either case, you need to adjust your backup schedule to allow time for the job to finish or timeout before the next scheduled run.
+We consider this an error to ensure you'll be notified that the planned schedule won't run this time because the previous one isn't finished.

 ## Error: VDI_IO_ERROR

-This message is directly coming from your host/dom0.
-Basically, XO asked the host to expose a VM disk to export it in HTTP (as usual), we managed to make the HTTP GET connection, and even start the transfer.
-But then, the host couldn't read the VM disk anymore, causing this error on the host side.
-This might happen if the VDI is corrupted on the storage, or if there's race conditions during snapshots and finally if the storage is too slow to answer.
+This error comes directly from your host/dom0, and not XO.
+Essentially, XO asked the host to expose a VM disk to export via HTTP (as usual), XO managed to make the HTTP GET connection, and even start the transfer.
+But then at some point the host couldn't read the VM disk any further, causing this error on the host side.
+This might happen if the VDI is corrupted on the storage, or if there's a race condition during snapshots.
+More rarely, this can also occur if your SR is just too slow to keep up with the export as well as live VM traffic.